-So, you have 2 weeks, 10 days(lucky you!) or 7 days in Bali, and wondering what to do in Bali, here is a sample itinerary.
+So, if you have 2 weeks, 10 days(lucky you!) or 7 days in Bali, and wondering what to do in Bali, here is a sample itinerary.

 After arriving at Bali’s Denpasar airport, transfer to one of Jimbaran Beach area’s beachfront hotels.
-This where most of the luxury hotels in Bali are located – like Four Seasons, Intercontinental Bali resort (where our family stayed), and Ayana among others.
+This is where most of the luxury hotels in Bali are located – like Four Seasons, Intercontinental Bali resort (where our family stayed), and Ayana among others.

 Day 1 to 3 in Seminyak, Sanur or Jimbaran Bay

 For a relaxing beach vacation or a base for exploring the rest of Bali on day trips, Sanur and Seminyak are other great choices as well.
-Many of the hotels in Sanur, Bali have fragrant, tropical gardens, with lily ponds, lush gardens and glorious swimming pools.
+Many of the hotels in Sanur, Bali have fragrant, tropical gardens, with lily ponds, lush gardens, and glorious swimming pools.
 You will love wandering along the beachfront lined with traditional jukung fishing boats.
 Seminyak has many luxury resorts in Bali.

-Plan to spend 2 to 3 days to discover all this area of Bali has to offer and checking off the things to do, Instagram spots and sampling all the smoothie bowls (hello balibowlsandsmoothies!).
+Plan to spend 2 to 3 days to discover all this area of Bali has to offer and checking off the things to do, Instagram spots, and sampling all the smoothie bowls (hello balibowlsandsmoothies!).

 Bali is located about 8° south of the Equator, west of Lombok island, and east of Java Island.
 The 2.4 km-wide Bali Strait separates Bali from Java, and the 60 km-long Lombok Strait separates Lombok from the island of Bali.